mulefish/mwa-paul-examine/README.md

 # TDD : run
 node tdd.js
+Sadly - For Stackblizt's purposes I had shoved ALL the index.js into index.html.
+And thus sort of rendering the tdd.js moot.
 # TDD : results
 PASS  1 of 8 simple_happypath
 PASS  2 of 8 happypath_deeperLook